Here's Why Men Should Care About Estradiol and Progesterone

 Key takeaways

-- Estradiol and progesterone are pivotal in men's health, influencing mood, cognition, sexual function, bone density, and body composition.
+• Estradiol and progesterone are pivotal in men's health.
+They can influence mood, cognition, sexual function, bone density, and body composition.

-- Many men are unaware of their hormone levels.
-In today's age of personalized health, knowing your estradiol and progesterone numbers is key to optimizing your well-being as you age.
+• Many men are unaware of their hormone levels.
+In the era of personal health, knowing your estradiol and progesterone numbers is key to optimizing your well-being as you age.

 References: